rzymek/rzymek.github.io/content/post/excel-zip64.md

 }
 ```

-TL;DR:
+## Conclusions

-Excel seem to require zip spec. version 4.5 in Local File Header if ZIP64 is used anywhere
+Excel seem to require zip specification version 4.5 in Local File Header if ZIP64 is used anywhere
 with this zip entry (Central directory file header or Data descriptor).
 When the zip (xlsx) is created on a OutputStream, files size and crc is not know at the time
 of writing Local file header.